 I made the first batch of mega peanut butter swirl brownies nearly a month ago when our friends came to visit.
-I knew neither Kevin nor I could be trusted with an entire batch just to ourselves and I’m going to warn you now– make sure you’ve got company coming over or a large group to help you snack on these!
+I knew neither Kevin nor I could be trusted with an entire batch just to ourselves and I’m going to warn you now—make sure you’ve got company coming over or a large group to help you snack on these!
 Self control seems to run for the hills.
-Maybe it’s hanging out with our bikinis.

 So here’s how we’re going to make them…

 Whip up the homemade brownie batter.
 That’s easy.
 Curious about the ingredients and why each is important?
-Here’s that post you can review.
+You can review my homemade brownies post for more.

 Prepare the epic PB swirl next.
 There’s a lot of it because we want mega peanut butter swirls in every single bite.
 Clearly, we’re not skimping on anything today.

-Only 4 ingredients needed for the peanut butter swirl: creamy peanut butter, confectioners’ sugar, butter, and vanilla extract– pretty much the same ingredients we use for peanut butter balls, too.
+Only 4 ingredients needed for the peanut butter swirl: creamy peanut butter, confectioners’ sugar, butter, and vanilla extract—pretty much the same ingredients we use for peanut butter balls and peanut butter eggs, too.
 You’re using butter and vanilla in the brownie recipe anyway, so really it’s just 2 additional ingredients.
 The easiest way to combine them all is using a mixer.

 How to Perfect the Swirl